-Quoted securities comprise quoted debt instruments with a carrying value of HK\$1,344,000 (2015 - HK\$1,402,000) with an effective interest rate of 4.875% per annum and mature in 2022.
+Quoted securities as at 31 December 2016 comprised quoted debt instruments with a carrying value of HK\$1,344,000 with an effective interest rate of 4.875% per annum and mature in 2022.
 Interest payment will be received on the bonds on a semi-annual basis.

-Subsequent to the year end, the Group has disposed the financial assets at fair value through profit or loss for a sales consideration of HK\$1,370,000 (2015 - HK\$Nil).
+The Group has disposed of the financial assets at fair value through profit or loss for a sales consideration of HK\$1,370,000 during the current financial year.